sansonex/PagSeguro/README.md

 ## Motivation

-This project was created to consume a specific PagSeguro Api in a .NET Core Project.
-That API can create "Boleto" with specific due date D+1 configuration.
+This project was created to consume a specific PagSeguro Api that can create "Boleto" with specific due date D+1 configuration.

 ## Features